s3team/uroboros/README.md

 ```

 The disassembled output can be found at current directory, named
 **final.s**.
-Uroboros will also reassemble it back into an executable,
+Uroboros will also reassemble it back into an executable, named
 **a.out**.

 Python script uroboros.py provides options to manipulate the